jsantell/web-audio-instrumentation/README.md

 Run `gulp`, as `./build/web-audio-instrumentation.js` is created.
 If using source, requires [6to5](https://6to5.org/) transformation.

+## Testing

+Because phantomjs does not have `AudioContext`, run `./test/index.html` in a browser.
+Hooray.

 ## License

 MIT License, Copyright (c) 2015 Jordan Santell